 How Does Referred Pain Happen?

 Ready to put all this information together?
 Great!
 Imagine you indulged in the most epic slice of pizza.
 Your taste buds were pretty excited, but now your tummy is not impressed.
-You're starting to get cramps, maybe some gas, and you have a nagging pain in your shoulder.
-So what happened?
+You're starting to get cramps, maybe some gas, and you have a nagging pain in your left shoulder.
+Shoulder pain, what?
+What happened?

 Understanding the Jump

-When you experience gut pain, the pain message from your gut is collected by sensory receptors in your intestines.
-This message is sent to your Central Nervous System (CNS) along the sensory (visceral afferent) pathway.
+When you experience gut pain sensation, your sensory receptors in your intestines collect the pain message from your gut.
+This message travels to your Central Nervous System (CNS) along the sensory (visceral afferent) pathway.

 When the message reaches the roots of the spinal cord, it enters the CNS like any other message.
 But, in the case of referred pain, something unexpected happens and part of the message is turned around and sent back out of the spinal cord along the somatic motor (efferent) pathway.